kagancetin/MultiWasm/README.md

 }
 ```

-4- Time to create our base webassembly project.
+4- Time to create our base blazor webassembly project.

 ```
 cd ..